dklounge/dklounge.github.io/_posts/2014-03-02-why-i-got-fired-from-hack-reactor.md

 >
 > Friends hacking at Hack Reactor into the night

+By the way, this is a picture of friends from meetup at Hack Reactor, not Hack Reactor students.
+Organizing meetups are part of how I got the job in the first place - so if that interests you, be sure to check out the [series on meetups](../meetup-101-what-makes-successful-meetup).

 ###Floor shifting under feet

-I had a pretty good idea I was going to be canned, too, weeks before it happened.
-Tony used to be my boss, and he let me run the business development without managing me.
-That is why I was brought in, to make connections and help get the program on the map.
+I had a pretty good idea I was going to be canned, too - weeks before it happened.
+Tony used to be my boss, and he let me run the business development show.
+That is why I was brought in, to make connections and help get the school on the map.
 When he told me that Shawn would be my manager, I knew something was up.

 At the time, here is how I was spending time in my life - basically what I was investing in.